 The truth is that professionals have been moving toward work-life integration since technology has made it possible to work from pretty much anywhere at any time.
 Anytime-anywhere working is also one reason why work-life balance initiatives became so important for hiring and retention.
 The more work began to creep into life, the more workers wanted to reclaim their personal space.

-And generally, work-life balance efforts appear to be working well for finance leaders and their teams: In a recent survey from our company, 82 percent of chief financial officers characterized their work-life balance as good or very good.
+And generally, work-life balance efforts appear to be working well for finance leaders and their teams: In a survey from our company, 82 percent of chief financial officers characterized their work-life balance as good or very good.
 More than three-quarters (77 percent) of office workers polled expressed the same sentiment about their level of balance.

 So, why is there so much talk about work-life integration if employees have been demanding more work-life balance and these initiatives appear to be having a positive impact?